Car Insurance for Driving to Mexico: What U.S. Drivers Must Know

 Many American drivers assume their existing auto policy will protect them the moment they cross into Mexico — but that assumption can lead to serious legal trouble.
 U.S. car insurance policies are not recognized as valid proof of insurance by Mexican authorities, regardless of what your policy says about "international coverage."
 Mexico's legal system requires all drivers to carry liability coverage issued by a licensed Mexican insurer, and foreign policies simply don't qualify.

-Even policies that include limited Mexico coverage typically impose strict geographic restrictions.
-Some U.S. insurers offer an add-on that extends coverage up to 75 miles from the U.S. border — but venture beyond that narrow zone and you're completely unprotected.
+Some U.S. insurers offer a limited add-on that extends physical damage coverage for your own vehicle up to 25–50 miles from the U.S. border, but even this narrow zone coverage typically does not satisfy Mexico's liability requirements.
 If you're planning a beach vacation, a road trip through Baja California, or even a day trip to a border city, you need a separate Mexican auto insurance policy before you go.
+Learn more about how car insurance works internationally before you hit the road.

 Don't Rely on Your U.S. Policy

-Even if your insurer claims to offer 'Mexico coverage,' it almost always has strict mileage limits (typically 75 miles from the border) and may not satisfy Mexican law.
+Even if your insurer claims to offer 'Mexico coverage,' it almost always applies only to physical damage within 25–50 miles of the border and does not meet Mexican liability law.
 Always purchase a dedicated Mexican insurance policy before crossing.

 Mexican Law: What Coverage Is Actually Required